mm-zzg/vchub-en-v50/docs/2d-visualization/controls/display/label.md

 **Animation**

 Allows you to perform specific animations based on certain conditions.
-See the  **2D Visualization-> Animation** page for a complete description of the various animations.
+See the [Animation](../../animation.md) page for a complete description of the various animations.

 **Event**

 Allows you to perform a specific event based on certain conditions.
-See the **2D Visualization-> Event** page for a complete description of the various events.
+See the [Event](../../event/index.md) page for a complete description of the various events.

 **Example 1**